wethod/learning-center-source/content/finance/index.md

 **Download travel bookings and reservations:**

 If you received a travel booking confirmation email you might be able to download your travel ticket or reservation.

-NOTE: Only the travel categories that are circled (view image below) have reservations or tickets available to download.
+Only the travel categories that are circled (view image below) have reservations or tickets available to download.

 {{< img-center src="/uploads/2021/01/07/travel_booked.png" >}}